Volume 5, Issue 3, December 2020

-The Journal of Working-Class Studies includes a series of articles (peer reviewed, unless otherwise indicated), and relevant book reviews.
+This themed issue of The Journal of Working-Class Studies includes a reviewed article, a personal essay, poems and book reviews.

 Each can be accessed separately as a PDF file or the full issue can be downloaded here

 ‘You know all them things’: Nostalgia, Idealization, and Speech in Working-Class Poems by Seamus Heaney, Gwendolyn Brooks, and Lucille Clifton

 Unfolding Layers of Labour: a Cross-Generational Account of Kinaesthetic Skills

 Two Poems: ‘The Goddesses of Democracy Go Out Drinking and Dancing’, ‘Josephine Habeck Kurth’